abhitopia/ZendeskRateThrottllingPrototype/README.md

 # Installation

 Download [zip file](https://github.com/abhitopia/ZendeskRateThrottllingPrototype/archive/master.zip)
 or use git if you are comfortable.
+It needs Python 3 to be installed.

 ```bash
 cd ZendeskRateThrottlingPrototype